tejaswini5801/previews/Type Annotations.md

 ```
 <br />

-The definition of declartion and type annotations is very similar, the key differentiator is in the `@Target` specification, which indicates
+The definition of declaration and type annotations is very similar, the key differentiator is in the `@Target` specification, which indicates
 the type of elements to which a particular annotation can be applied.